Marionette (song): Controversies

 During the release of the album's promotional material, The Entertainment Pascal received criticism for involving the group on a "stripping game", where the fans had to like posts on Stellar's official Facebook page in order to reveal parts of their bodies in blurred out photos.
 According to the agency, the activity was part of the song's concept of being a marionette and doing whatever the puppet master wants you to do.
 Despite the explanation, the game was compared to sexual exploration, which caused the agency to delete all the posts related to the issue.

 Ban and censorship

-As soon as the music video for "Marionette" was released, it became restricted to ages above 18 in all South Korea and on YouTube.
+As soon as the music video for "Marionette" was released, it became restricted to ages below 18 in all South Korea and on YouTube.
 It was also banned from local television due to its provocative choreography and the members' revealing clothes.
 The controversy also affected the group's appearances on music shows.
 For most of their stages, portions of the dance had to be toned down as they were considered too vulgar, one of them being the infamously known "butt-rub" move, where the girls scratch their butts to the audience.
 Despite the overall censorship, the group was allowed to perform the original choreography for the song on their Show Champion stages.